 5.4 Study building and maintenance services

 Unless explicitly agreed upon, Study building services and Study maintenance services do not include: extensive user acceptance testing, end user training and data import or transfer.
-Furthermore, any communicated timelines are deemed indicative and Castor may apply a limit to the number of revision rounds, changes and amendments.
+Furthermore, any communicated timelines are deemed indicative and Castor may apply a limit to the number of revision rounds, changes and amendment.

 Client shall pay Castor the fees set forth in the Service Order Form in accordance with this Section 6.
 All Fees and other amounts payable by Client under the Agreement are exclusive of taxes and similar assessments.
 Without limiting the foregoing, Client is responsible for all sales, use, and excise taxes, and any other similar taxes, duties, and charges of any kind imposed by any federal, state, or local governmental or regulatory authority on any amounts payable by Client hereunder, other than any taxes imposed on Castor’s income.
 Client shall pay all Fees within thirty (30) days after the date of the invoice therefore.
 Client shall make all payments hereunder in US dollars by in accordance with the method set forth in the Service Order Form and/or Castor’s invoice.
 If so instructed by Castor, Client will pay the due Fees to an Affiliate of Castor.
-Once per calendar year, Castor has the right to change the agreed upon fees based on inflation, labour costs, costs of suppliers and changes in market conditions, provided that any increase does not exceed the percentage increase in the Consumer Price Index (“CPI”), published by the U.S. Department of Labor, during the previous twelve (12) month period.
+Once per calendar year, Castor has the right to change the agreed upon fees based on inflation, labor costs, costs of suppliers and changes in market conditions, provided that any increase does not exceed the percentage increase in the Consumer Price Index (“CPI”), published by the U.S. Department of Labor, during the previous twelve (12) month period.